Graphic Designer Occupation, Job and Career

 - prepare designs for print

-- supervise all design production stages including arranging and supervising printing
+- supervise all design production stages including arranging and supervising the printing

 - talk to clients to get a clear understanding of their visual communication requirements and develop sketches